teckel12/LuaTelemetry/.github/ISSUE_TEMPLATE/Not_enough_memory.md

 https://github.com/iNavFlight/LuaTelemetry#tips

+3) Too many unused models.
+Each model slot setup in your transmitter takes up valuable memory.
+Many times models are backed up to tweak settings without deleting the backups when finished.
+By deleting unused models, memory is freed that can be used for other things, like Lua scripts.

-As this is a common issue that seems clear by the error message, is covered in the README file, and not a fault of Lua Telemetry, I would appreciate it if you could let me know how the instructions could be improved to avoid any confusion.
-I've tried to do everything I can to explain this in detail, but it seems I still receive issues about this error and I'm not sure what else I can do to be more clear.
+As this is a common issue that seems clear by the error message, is covered in the README file, and not a direct result of Lua Telemetry, I would appreciate it if you could let me know how the instructions could be improved to avoid any confusion.

 Thanks!